chronic-care/e-care-common-data-services/README.md

   This is where we put testing specific to observation

 #### mapping
-This is where we put resource mapping from fhir localised to our module, e.g on `vital-mapping` when we get `ckd`, we will try to query data for
+This is the where we put resource mapping from fhir localised to our module, e.g on `vital-mapping` when we get `ckd`, we will try to query data for
 - Cognitive Status (MoCA)
 - Fatigue (PROMIS T-score)
 - Functional Status (PROMIS raw score)